WASasquatch/was-node-suite-comfyui/README.md

  - Image Nova Filter: A image that uses a sinus frequency to break apart a image into RGB frequencies
  - Image Perlin Noise: Generate perlin noise
  - Image Perlin Power Fractal: Generate a perlin power fractal
+ - Image Paste Face Crop: Paste face crop back on a image at it's original location and size
+   - Features a better blending funciton than GFPGAN/CodeFormer so there shouldn't be visible seams, and coupled with Diffusion Result, looks better than GFPGAN/CodeFormer.
+ - Image Paste Crop: Paste a crop (such as from Image Crop Location) at it's original location and size utilizing the `crop_data` node input.
+This uses a different blending algorithm then Image Paste Face Crop, which may be desired in certain instances.
+ - Image Power Noise: Generate power-law noise
+   - frequency: The frequency parameter controls the distribution of the noise across different frequencies.
+In the context of Fourier analysis, higher frequencies represent fine details or high-frequency components, while lower frequencies represent coarse details or low-frequency components.
+Adjusting the frequency parameter can result in different textures and levels of detail in the generated noise.
+The specific range and meaning of the frequency parameter may vary depending on the noise type.
+   - attenuation: The attenuation parameter determines the strength or intensity of the noise.
+It controls how much the noise values deviate from the mean or central value.
+Higher values of attenuation lead to more significant variations and a stronger presence of noise, while lower values result in a smoother and less noticeable noise.
+The specific range and interpretation of the attenuation parameter may vary depending on the noise type.
+   - noise_type: The tyoe of Power-Law noise to generate (white, grey, pink, green, blue)
+ - Image Paste Crop by Location: Paste a crop top a custom location.
+This uses the same blending algorithm as Image Paste Crop.
+ - Image Pixelate: Turn a image into pixel art!
+Define the max number of colors, the pixelation mode, the random state, and max iterations, and max those sprites shine.
  - Image Remove Background (Alpha): Remove the background from a image by threshold and tolerance.
  - Image Remove Color: Remove a color from a image and replace it with another
  - Image Resize